Kaiconure/spelly/README.md

 #### Counting known trust spells

 You can run `//spelly known -t trust` to see how many trusts you've already learned.
 Similarly, you can run `//spelly check -t trust` to see how many trusts you have yet to acquire.

+#### Mounts

+By popular demand, I've made Spelly aware of mounts.
+While not technically spells, they share a very similar use case with checking and learning trust ciphers.

+Spelly will *only* look at mounts when you specify a "mount" type.
+All other commands will work the same (check, known, etc).

+You can run `//spelly check -t mount cra` to check if you still need to unlock mounts like *Crawler* or *Crab*.
+You can run `//spelly known -t mount` to check all the mounts you already know.